Introduction

 Civilization can be seen as a set of limitations.
 These include laws as well as social norms (acceptable behaviour and common preferences), and come with huge benefits.

 Unfortunately people don’t react to reality in this area.
 What people react to, in terms of how dangerous they feel that the world is, is determined by how easily danger comes to mind, not how likely it is to actually happen.
-With media of all kinds obsessed with the sensationalizing of danger, because that’s what makes them money or gets them interest, people are exposed to much more examples of danger now than they used to be when life was, in reality, 98 times more dangerous than it is now.
+With the media of all kinds obsessed with the sensationalizing of danger, because that’s what makes them money or gets them attention, people are exposed to many more examples of danger now than they used to be when life was, in reality, 98 times more dangerous than it is now.

 These limitations that result in civilization, as well as resulting in more comfort and an easier life, confer a lot of practical increases in freedoms and the available range of opportunities.

 And society is still evolving in the direction of increasing uniqueness.
-In this article “Gen Z: the new brand battleground?“, by Rahul Titus, Head of Influence, Ogilvy, he says of Gen Z, (born between 1996 and 2011).”Gen Z’s fundamental individuality presents the biggest challenge and opportunity for brands.“
+In this article “Gen Z: the new brand battleground?“, by Rahul Titus, Head of Influence, Ogilvy, he says of Gen Z, (born between 1996 and 2011).”Gen Z’s fundamental individuality presents the biggest challenge and opportunity for brands.”
+Note that this need for uniqueness in contemporary consumer psychology, based, at least to some degree, on observable psychological data, is a different type of perspective from modern subjectivity and the “single individual” in modern thought which is a more philosophical perspective rather than being empirically based.

 Luxury and uniqueness

-There was significant disapproval of luxury from early times, such as ancient Rome and Greece, yet most people at the time still aspired to elevate their standard of living, with people then, as now, acting, in many areas of their life, in the opposite way to what they say they believe.
+There was significant disapproval of luxury from early times, such as ancient Rome and Greece, yet most people at the time still aspired to elevate their standard of living, with people then, as now, consistently acting, in many areas of their life, in the opposite way to what they say they believe.

 Château Haut-Brion wines, from 1521, the oldest known luxury brand.